Byron-Farrell/auth-microservice/README.md

 # auth-microservice

 ## Description
+A nodeJs microservice that provides token based authentication and user management

 ## Setup

+Create a .env from our template and make the necessary changes
 ```
 cp .env-example .env
 ```

+Install javascript packages
 ```
 npm install
 ```

 ## Run

+Run development server
 ```
 npm run dev
 ```